 Some background: Molecules in soft materials, even seemingly solid ones, “wiggle” at a level imperceptible to the human eye.
 As time passes, this wiggling can change the material, frequently rupturing or consolidating its structure.
 Del Gado’s paper noted an interesting reaction to this process.

-“Over those very small length scales, these materials can act as a micro rubber-band that snaps back when a microscopic rupture happens, Del Gado said.
+“Over those very small length scales, these materials can act as a micro rubber band that snaps back when a microscopic rupture happens, Del Gado said.
 “The weaker the wiggling motion is, the stronger the rubber band snapping.”

-To conduct these studies, Del Gado’s team used coarse grained Molecular Dynamics (MD), an advanced technique that uses computational physics to investigate material properties at the microscopic level.
-This technique had been used in this context before, but this specific study involved a new simulation strategy — one in which the MD data was combined with understanding of forces at work at different points in the structure to guess where ruptures would happen.
+To conduct these studies, Del Gado’s team used coarse-grained Molecular Dynamics (MD), an advanced technique that uses computational physics to investigate material properties at the microscopic level.
+This technique had been used in this context before, but this specific study involved a new simulation strategy — one in which the MD data was combined with an understanding of forces at work at different points in the structure to guess where ruptures would happen.

 According to Del Gado, this represents a major development for a question that had stumped researchers for years.